HermesBoots/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 ## Temperatures #0
 Showing the average temperatures in each city from a table of numerous measurements, and sorting the results in descending order.

+## Temperatures #1
+Showing the highest average temperatures in a two-month period in a table of temperature measurements.